SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::

-   If you just need to be sure that your reference to an array's contents is the only reference in existence, always call the ``unshare`` method, not the ``copy`` method.
+   If you simply need to be sure that your reference to an array's contents is the only reference in existence, always call the ``unshare`` method, not the ``copy`` method.
    The ``unshare`` method does not make a copy of the array